eazow/hexo/source/_posts/nce/4/48-planning-a-share-portfolio.md

 But if you are a serious private investor, leave the Las Vegas **mentality** to those with money to **fritter**.

-The serious investor needs a proper "**portfolio**" — a well-planned selection of investments, with a definite structure and a clear aim.
+The serious investor needs a proper "**portfolio**" - a well-planned selection of investments, with a definite structure and a clear aim.

 But exactly how does a newcomer to the stock market go about achieving that?

-Well, if you go to five reputable stockbrokers and ask them what you should do with your money, you're likely to get five different answers, — even if you give all the relevant information about your age age, family, finances and what you want from your investments.
+Well, if you go to five reputable stockbrokers and ask them what you should do with your money, you're likely to get five different answers, — even if you give all the relevant information about your age, family, finances and what you want from your investments.

 Moral?
 There is no one "right" way to structure a portfolio.